CurtTilmes/meadplugin/README.md

 To create a new MEAD plugin in Go, start with those files.

+# Building a MEAD Plugin in Python

+The top level directory includes basic gRPC boilerplate for constructing a ```meadplugin```.

+The python envrionment needs to have the grpcio-tools installed to generate the python code from the meadplugin.proto:
+$ pip install grpcio-tools
+$ python -m grpc_tools.protoc -I. --python_out=. --pyi_out=. --grpc_python_out=. meadplugin.proto

+The ```python``` subdirectory includes files needed to build and run a meadplugin.
+The ```meadplugin_sample_server``` is provided along with the gRPC automatically generated python code based on the ```meadplugin.proto``` definition file.
+The ```mead_plugin_sample``` client can be used to query the ```meadplugin_sample_server``` to provide a similar response as one would obtain from the Go version of the meadplugin.
+The subdirectories contain python files to configure the server and rules used by the plugin.
+By default, the Python sample server listens to port 50050.

 # License
 Copyright © 2025 United States Government as represented by the Administrator of the National Aeronautics and Space Administration.
 No copyright is claimed